profullstack/reddit-networking-bot/README.md

 - The bot persists messaged users in platform-specific files (e.g., `messaged-reddit.json`, `messaged-bluesky.json`)
 - It runs in a loop, sending one message per platform every hour to avoid detection
 - You can enable/disable specific platforms in `config.json`
-- Each platform has its own message template and search terms
+- Each platform has its own message template (AI) and search terms

 ## Platform-Specific Notes